A Brief History of Orleans 1972 – 2023

 The band returned to the road in June of 2021.
 Unfortunately, Fly Amero had a personal situation that forced him to stop touring that August.
 After a mad scramble to find a suitable sub/replacement, Nashville-based singer/guitarist Tom Lane landed the position.

 In March of 2022, John Hall decided it was time to leave the rigors of the road behind, instead opting to focus on writing and recording.
-Fortunately, Fly’s situation had resolved and he has returned to the band full-time.
-So …
+Fortunately, Fly’s situation had resolved and he returned to the band full-time.

-Here in 2022, the working live band, led by co-founder Lance Hoppen, includes brother Lane Hoppen, Fly Amero, Brady Spencer and Tom Lane.
-Like all other versions before it, this roster delivers Orleans’ music with the class and integrity it deserves, to the delight of audiences everywhere.
+Here in 2023, the working live band, led by co-founder Lance Hoppen, includes brother Lane Hoppen, Brady Spencer, Tom Lane and Tony Hooper.
+Like all other versions before it, this roster continues to deliver Orleans’ music with the class and integrity it deserves, to the delight of audiences everywhere.

-Meanwhile, the band (including John) is currently working on what is intended to become a new album for release later in 2022, this being their 50th year.
-Incorporating the hits, the 2020 YouTube releases and a handful of all-new recordings, this promises to mine more gold for their golden anniversary … as the “work in progress” continues for what has become an American musical institution.
+Meanwhile, the band (including John) is threatening to finish what is intended to become a new album.
+Incorporating the hits, the 2020 YouTube releases and a handful of all-new recordings, this promises to mine more gold for their recent golden anniversary … as the “work in progress” continues for what has become an American musical institution.
 Stay tuned!